The International Trade Law Review: Turkey

 In the Tubes and pipes of refined copper case, in which the operations of the exporting company and the domestic industry were conducted in euros and US dollars, respectively, the claim was made that the injury to the domestic industry resulted from the appreciation of the US dollar against the euro during the investigation period.
 The Ministry controversially dismissed this argument on the grounds that the copper stock exchange prices constitute the main portion of both production costs and prices of copper tubes and pipes, and that the currency of the concerned prices is the same for both exporting companies and the domestic industry.

-In the Blankets case, in which the domestic industry has been found to have suffered injury, the Ministry concluded that the deterioration of the domestic industry's situation was not caused by imports from China, but rather was linked to macro-economic circumstances, such as currency fluctuations.22
+In the Blankets case, in which the domestic industry has been found to have suffered injury, the Ministry concluded that the deterioration of the domestic industry's situation was not caused by imports from China, but rather was linked to macroeconomic circumstances, such as currency fluctuations.23 On the other hand, in the Polyester FDY24and Synthetic filament yarns25 expiry review cases, the Ministry found that currency fluctuations would not break the causal link between the dumped imports and the likelihood of continuation or recurrence of dumping in the absence of measures.

 vi Single economic entity